Skip to main content

 Executive Summary

-• Human worker identity attributes that do not apply to a digital worker.
+• Human worker identity attributes may not apply to a digital worker.
 For example, some agencies create ad hoc digital worker identity attributes based on requirements for human users, some of which do not apply (e.g., work station location).
 Conversely, the scope of identity attributes required for human users may not include some attributes that are needed for digital workers (e.g., custodian names).

 • Lack of ability to provision individual user accounts to a digital worker.
 Some agencies allow digital workers to run on service, system, or group accounts.
-This is because implementation teams are either unable or not authorized to have individual user accounts assigned to a digital worker.
+This practice arises because implementation teams are either unable or not authorized to have individual user accounts assigned to a digital worker.
 However, digital workers are less distinguishable from other non-person entity types when they use service, system, or group accounts rather than user accounts.

 Agencies should tailor this playbook to fit their mission, business, technology, and security needs and integrate into enterprise identity management policies.